Motimove

 • Reduced mobility

-If you recognize these symptoms, it's good to take action.
-The sooner you start moving in a responsible way, the better you can manage your symptoms.
+If you recognize these symptoms, it’s good to take action.
+The sooner you start moving in a responsible way, the better you can influence your symptoms.

-What can you do yourself about pain from hip to knee?
+What can you do yourself for pain from hip to knee?

 Keep moving is essential.
-With joint pain, it is often tempting to rest, but sitting still for too long worsens the symptoms over time.
-Proper and targeted movement helps you strengthen your muscles, improves circulation, and makes your joints more flexible.
+With joint pain, it’s often tempting to rest, but prolonged sitting worsens symptoms in the long run.
+Moving well and in a targeted way helps strengthen your muscles, improves blood flow, and makes your joints more flexible.

-The MotiMove app was developed exactly for this purpose—a movement app for people with joint complaints such as hip pain, knee pain, and osteoarthritis.
-The app enables you to practice safely at home, even if you have little experience or are having a bad day.
+The MotiMove app was developed precisely for this: a movement app for people with joint complaints such as hip pain, knee pain, and osteoarthritis.
+The app gives you the opportunity to exercise safely at home, even if you have little experience or are having a bad day.

 What makes the app special:

-• You get access to clear exercise videos, specially designed for people with joint pain
+• You get access to clear exercise videos, specifically designed for people with joint pain

-• You can track your complaints daily in a pain diary, so you gain insight into your progress
+• You can track your symptoms daily in a pain diary to gain insight into your progress

-• The app helps you set small, attainable goals that motivate you to keep moving
+• The app helps you set small, achievable goals that motivate you to keep moving

-• With clear graphs and statistics, you can see what works for your body
+• Through clear graphs and statistics, you can see what works for your body

-The exercises in the app are designed with the help of physical therapists and people with lived experience.
-This way, you know for sure that you're working safely and responsibly on recovery and self-management.
+The exercises in the app are designed with the help of physiotherapists and people with lived experience.
+This way, you can be sure you’re working on recovery and self-management safely and responsibly.

 Start today with MotiMove

-Pain between your hip and knee doesn't have to keep controlling your daily life.
-By actively getting started, you increase your control and improve your mobility, step by step.
+Pain between the hip and knee doesn’t have to keep dominating your daily life.
+By taking active steps, you increase your control and improve your mobility, step by step.
+Download MotiMove

 Share this article: